lldap/lldap/example_configs/pam/README.md

 sudo nano /etc/sssd/sssd.conf
 ```

-Insert the contents of the provided template (sssd.conf), and you will need to change the content on the following line numbers:
+Insert the contents of the provided template (sssd.conf), but you will need to change some of the configuration in the file.
+Comments have been made to guide you.
+The config file is an example if your LLDAP server is hosted at `lldap.example.com` and your domain is `example.com` with your dc being `dc=example,dc=com`.

-- Line 3
-- Line 9
-- Line 14
-- Line 18
-- Line 19
-- Line 23
-- Line 26
-- Line 37

 SSSD will **refuse** to run if it’s config file is world-readable, so apply the following permissions to it: